gitfaq(7) — Linux manual page

 Why do I have a file that’s always modified?

-bytes and doesn’t perform any encoding or case folding.
+and doesn’t perform any encoding or case folding.
+However,

-However, Windows and macOS by default both perform case
+Windows and macOS by default both perform case folding on file

-folding on file names.
-As a result, it’s possible to end up
+names.
+As a result, it’s possible to end up with multiple

-with multiple files or directories whose names differ only in
+files or directories whose names differ only in case.
+Git can

-case.
-Git can handle this just fine, but the file system can
+handle this just fine, but the file system can store only one

 It’s best to remove one of the files such that you only have